mlanojan10/MTRX2700-Group-5/README.md

           MOV R5, #16 @ Loads a value of 16 into the consonant count
           BL display_result
         This will allow you to see if there is an issue with the counting logic.
+        The code will defaultly display the vowel count, so you can see if it has counted it correctly from there.
+You can change it to initially display the consonant count to check if it has counted them correctly by changing R4 to R5 in line 184.